tobyhodges/shell-pangenomics-workbench/episodes/03-working-with-files.md

 impossible.
 You'll also find that you may be working with hundreds of files and want to do similar manipulations to all of those files.
 In cases like this, it's much faster to do these operations at the command line.

+** Hasta aquí no sé qué hacer. **

 ### Copying Files

 When working with computational data, it's important to keep a safe copy of that data that can't be accidentally overwritten or deleted.
-For this lesson, our raw data is our FASTQ files.
-We don't want to accidentally change the original files, so we'll make a copy of them and change the file permissions so that we can read from, but not write to, the files.
+For this lesson, our raw data is our FASTA files.
+We don't want to accidentally change the original files, so we'll make a copy of them and change the file permissions so that we can read from, but not write tcdo, the files.

-First, let's make a copy of one of our FASTQ files using the `cp` command.
+First, let's make a copy of one of our FASTA files using the `cp` command.

-Navigate to the `/home/dcuser/dc_workshop/data/untrimmed_fastq` directory and enter:
+Navigate to the `~/dc_workshop/data directory and enter:

 ~~~
-$ cp JC1A_R2.fastq JC1A_R2-copy.fastq
-$ ls -F
+$ for i in $(ls -d */); do cd $i; for j in $(ls *.fasta); do cp $j copy-$j  ; done; cd ..; done
+$ for i in $(ls -d */); do cd $i; ls -F; cd ..; done
 ~~~
 {: .bash}

 ~~~
-JC1A_R1.fastq  JC1A_R2-copy.fastq  JC1A_R2.fastq  JP4D_R1.fastq  JP4D_R2.fastq
+copy-Streptococcus_agalactiae_18RS21.fasta  Streptococcus_agalactiae_18RS21.gbk Streptococcus_agalactiae_18RS21.fasta

+copy-Streptococcus_agalactiae_515.fasta  Streptococcus_agalactiae_515.gbk Streptococcus_agalactiae_515.fasta

+copy-Streptococcus_agalactiae_A909.fasta  Streptococcus_agalactiae_A909.gbk Streptococcus_agalactiae_A909.fasta

+copy-Streptococcus_agalactiae_CJB111.fasta  Streptococcus_agalactiae_CJB111.gbk Streptococcus_agalactiae_CJB111.fasta

+copy-Streptococcus_agalactiae_COH1.fasta  Streptococcus_agalactiae_COH1.gbk Streptococcus_agalactiae_COH1.fasta

+copy-Streptococcus_agalactiae_H36B.fasta  Streptococcus_agalactiae_H36B.gbk Streptococcus_agalactiae_H36B.fasta
 ~~~
 {: .output}

-We now have two copies of the `JC1A_R2.fastq` file, one of them named `JC1A_R2-copy.fastq`.
+We now, for example, have two copies of the `Streptococcus_agalactiae_18RS21.fasta` file, one of them named `copy-Streptococcus_agalactiae_18RS21.fasta`.
 We'll move this file to a new directory called `backup` where we'll store our backup data files.

 ### Creating Directories